A Complete Guide to Zimbabwe Entrance Requirements for Visitors

 In addition to the recommended vaccinations, there are other health precautions that you should take when traveling to Zimbabwe to avoid getting sick.
 While these health precautions aren’t on the list of Zimbabwe entrance requirements, they are important measures that you can take to make sure you don’t get ill while traveling.

-aVOID CONTAMINATED WATER
+AVOID CONTAMINATED WATER

 When traveling, one of the easiest ways to get sick is to come into contact with contaminated water.
 Several illnesses are found in Zimbabwe that can be spread by either drinking or swimming in contaminated water.
 Before you depart for your trip, you will want to be aware of the illnesses below.
 To avoid getting sick, make sure you stick to drinking bottled water and avoid swimming in stagnant pools.